 How to Apply

-Apply for admission to the university.
+Apply for undergraduate admission to the university by February 1, 2016.
 Then, complete the Wright State University Online Scholarship Application, including the section related to the Competitive Honors/Trustees Scholarships.
-By completing the Wright State University Online Scholarship Application, applicants may be considered for other Wright State scholarship awards.
+By completing the Wright State University Online Scholarship Application, applicants may be considered for other Wright State scholarship awards as well.

 Additional Essay Requirement

-Write a brief (500-600 word) essay on one of the following topics to be considered for the Competitive Honors/Trustees Scholarship:
+Write a brief (500-600 word) essay on one of the following topics in order to be considered for the Competitive Honors/Trustees Scholarship:

-- If you could be a superhero, who would you be?
+- If you could design any Honors course at Wright State, what would it be?
 Why?

 Applicants who do not meet the eligibility requirements will not be considered.
 Eligible applicants who are not selected for a Trustees Scholarship (the value of in-state tuition, room/board, and books) will automatically be considered for one of the remaining Competitive Honors Scholarships (amounts vary from $2,500 up to the value of in-state tuition) to be awarded.
-Some finalists may be invited to campus for an interview with the selection committee in March 2014.
-All eligible applicants reviewed by the selection committee will be notified of award decisions via U.S. postal mail by mid-April 2014.
+Some finalists may be invited to campus for an interview with the selection committee in March 2016.
+All eligible applicants reviewed by the selection committee will be notified of award decisions in April 2016.
 All Competitive Honors/Trustee Scholarships are awarded as funds are available.